kwaldenphd/python-anaconda/lab-procedure.md

 # Task 2: Working with Strings and Variables

 15. Python has a few built-in functions for working with strings.
-Create a new file called name.py in Geany.
+Create a new file called `name.py`.
 Assign your first and last name to the variable name in all lower-case letters.
 ```Python
 name = "katherine walden"
 ```